mimibun/dotfiles/README.md

-# dotfiles
+# mimi's dotfiles 🐇
-my dotfiles for hyprland, waybar &amp; rofi
+dotfiles for hyprland, waybar &amp; rofi

+❗these dotfiles obviously are quite personalised, so compatibility can vary. they might not be a drop-in solution basically.

+✍️ fonts:
+- Cascadia Mono NF
+- SF Pro Display/Rounded
+- Font Awesome 6 Free

+🖌️ colors:
+- catppuchin macchiato (mauve)
+- some colors i picked myself